ZS wrote the book on incentive compensation. Now we’re unleashing motivation for a digital world—starting with human-centered design built to perform.

 Designing an incentive plan: Understand brand objectives and the role of the rep

-With products and markets becoming more complex than ever, developing a deep understanding of brand objectives, the target audience and how the marketing team plans on changing customer behavior to help the product succeed is more important than ever.
+Products and markets are more complex than ever.
+Deep understanding of brand objectives, the target audience and the marketing team’s approach to customer behavior shapes product success.
 Simultaneously, in life sciences, particularly in pharma organizations, the role of the rep has also evolved, necessitating redesigned incentives to drive different behaviors.
-In medtech as well, the role of the rep has changed, due to complex regulatory environments and evolving healthcare needs.
-This evolution requires a thoughtful redesign of incentive models to motivate medtech reps to embrace novel sales strategies, educate on intricate device functionalities and navigate the competitive landscape effectively.

 Research indicates that misalignment between sales and marketing is a common challenge.
 For example, a 2019 study by LinkedIn found that 93% of sales and marketing professionals believe that poorly aligned teams negatively affect business growth, yet only 23% of respondents reported strong alignment between sales and marketing in their organizations.
 Additionally, 40% of survey respondents say sales and marketing goals are being measured by different metrics.